-Medox a day ago
+Medox 2 months ago

 Mandatory recommendation of the Gigapixels of Andromeda [4K] [1] video/version.
 Especially with this particular song(!), as the 8K version [2] has a different one which doesn't really give the chills...
 Although, 60fps makes the image much better.
 Maybe combine the song from [1] with the video from [2]...